Skip to content

 Honours and achievements include the European Rugby Champions Cup (x3), the Pro14 (x3), the Six Nations Championship (x3) and the British and Irish Lions series winner.

 O’Connell resigned from his role as an advisor with the Munster Academy to become an assistant coach with the Ireland U-20 squad.
-He also joined BBC Sport as a pundit and commentator ahead of the 2017 Six Nations coverage and also continued this work at the 2018 Six Nations Championship.
+He also joined BBC Sport as a pundit and commentator ahead of the 2017 Six Nations coverage and continued this work at the 2018 Six Nations Championship.

 John O’Shea